yammik/H1-code-challenge/README.md

 ####
 - Definitely can use Redux for this.
 - Currently, Word Cloud can be shown only for one state at a time.
 Because I almost died from trying to load all 51 and parsing 5000+ words for each one.
 So you have to use the drop menu to select other states to see them (yuck bad UX).
 Would be cool to have infinite scrolling and load other states' data as a response to a scroll event.
+- The total loan sum per state is currently not normalized.
+Should use each state's population to do that in the future.